| |

 etc.) -

-are some characteristics of vibration cracks which settling cracks
+There are some characteristics of vibration cracks which

 drywall cracks from vibration often appear at the corners of

-windows and doors, running roughly diagonally from the corners.
+windows and doors, running in and roughly diagonally outward from the corners.

 Corresponding cracks often manifest themselves outside around wall penetrations in rigid finishes like stucco.